-Several kinds of graphics are given as a summary of the results.
+Several kinds of plots are given as a summary of the results.

 First of all, the SAEM convergence assessment is proposed.
 The convergence of each parameter on each run is proposed.
 It allows to see if the convergence for each run is ok.

-Then, a graphic showing the estimated values (blue) with the estimated standard errors (red bars) for each replicate (if the Fisher information matrix estimation was included in the scenario) is proposed.
+Then, a plot showing the estimated values for each replicate is proposed.
+If the estimation of the standard errors was included in the scenario, the estimated standard errors are also displayed as horizontal bars.
 It allows to see if all parameters converge statistically to the same values.

-Finally, if Log likelihood without linearization is used, the importance sampling curves are proposed.
+Finally, if log-likelihood without linearization is used, the curves for convergence of importance sampling are proposed.

-In addition, a result folder is generated for each set of initial parameters.
-Along with all the runs, there is a summary of all the runs providing all the individual parameter estimates along with the -2LL, as in the following
+In addition, a Monolix project and its result folder is generated for each set of initial parameters.
+They are located in the Assessment subfolder of the main project’s result folder (located by default next to the .mlxtran project file).
+Along with all the runs, there is a summary of all the runs “assessment.txt” providing all the individual parameter estimates along with the -2LL, as in the following:

 Parameters,Run_1,Run_2,Run_3,Run_4,Run_5 Cl_pop,0.03994527,0.04017999,0.04016216,0.04012077,0.0400175 V_pop,0.4575748,0.4556463,0.4560732,0.4557009,0.4569431 a,0.4239969,0.42482,0.4227559,0.4294611,0.435585 b,0.05653124,0.05684357,0.05700663,0.054965,0.05450724 ka_pop,1.527947,1.521184,1.5226,1.519333,1.519678 omega_Cl,0.2653109,0.2643172,0.268475,0.266199,0.2693083 omega_V,0.1293328,0.1274441,0.122951,0.1301242,0.1261098 omega_ka,0.6530206,0.6655251,0.643456,0.6425528,0.6424614 -2LL,339.387,339.417,339.429,339.444,339.462